HappyShield/happyshield.github.io/Instructions/LaserCutAndPressureCreasing/laserCutAndPressureCreasing_EN.md

 ![](./Assets/Output/Steps/05.jpg)

-Choose a flexible transparent sheet material for cutting.
-(These instructions have been tested for 0.5 mm PET and 0.5 mm acetate.)
-Laser-cut the sheet material using the template file, ensuring that your laser-cutter power and speed settings ensure a cut completely through the depth of the material.
+Laser-cut the clear plastic sheet material using the template file, ensuring that your laser-cutter power and speed settings ensure a cut completely through the depth of the material.

 Once cut, remove the resulting shields and friction clips from the laser-cutter bed.
 If desired, wipe the edges of the shields and clips with alcohol, or wash with any soap to remove any laser-cutting residues from the sheet.